Home › How Litigation Costs Behave > When settlement and trial preparation move togetherWhen settlement and trial preparation move together

 Each path generates its own requirements.

-Each continues on its own logic.
+Each continues according to its own logic.

 Cost follows activity, not outcome